peter88213/novelyst_templates/docs/usage.md

 # Installation

-If [noveltree](https://peter88213.github.io/noveltree/) is installed, the setup script auto-installs the *noveltree_templates* plugin in the *noveltree* plugin directory.
+If [noveltree](https://peter88213.github.io/noveltree/) is installed, the setup script auto-installs the *nv_templates* plugin in the *noveltree* plugin directory.

 The plugin adds a **Story Templates** entry to the *noveltree* **Tools** menu, and a **Template plugin Online Help** entry to the **Help** menu.